The Big Question: What is the contribution you will make in life?

 2 Pure and Complete Love

 The second dimension is your love for the activity that generates the contribution.
-You see, when you do something that you love, you enrich your life.
+When you do something you genuinely love, you enrich your life.
 Your entire existence gains momentum.
-Doing something that you love pushes you into that peak state of flow where you are one with what you do, and nothing else matters.
+Doing something you love pushes you into a peak state of flow where you are one with what you do, and nothing else matters.

 By approaching your mission in this way, you will fully experience what it means to feel accomplishment.
-By doing what you love, to benefit something you care about deeply, you are contributing to the world and to yourself.
-You are growing as you advance in your mission.
-Your contribution makes a difference.
+When you do what you love for the benefit of something you care about deeply, you contribute to the world and yourself.
+You are growing as you advance in your mission, and your contribution makes a difference.

 You are changing the world.